 MARCIO PIMENTA

-Marcio Pimenta is an explorer, photographer, filmmaker, and speaker.
+Marcio Pimenta is an explorer, photographer, filmmaker, writer, and speaker.

 He is a member of The Explorers Club and a National Geographic Society explorer.
 His work is dedicated to witnessing the history of humanity, marked by achievements and losses.